About MFT

 How long does orofacial Myofunctional therapy take?

-Treatment usually consists of a regular program of exercises over a 4-12 month period, although length of treatment may vary.
+Treatment usually consists of a regular program of exercises over a 4 - 12 month period (depending on age) although length of treatment may vary.

 The stages of therapy are: